 Elder Care Part of the "Sandwich" Generation.
-Families have undergone many change in the last few decade and caring plays a big role.
-The average lifespan of our society has risen and the incidence of single-parenting has become an acceptable standard.
-If your one of those people between approximately the ages of 35-60 you may be part of what has been coined the "Sandwich" generation you could be providing health services.
+Families have changed in the last few decades, and caring play a significant role.
+The average lifespan of our society has risen, and the incidence of single-parenting has become an acceptable standard.
+If you are one of those people between the ages of 35-60, you may be part of what has been coined the "Sandwich" generation.
+You could be providing health services.

-The member of this elite group called the" Sandwich " generation are the individual that make-up a group of people who take care of both the needs of their adult children and provide elder care for aging parents.
-Are you one of the lucky member?
-If you are you know the toll it takes on your life.
-You are constantly under pressure and sandwiched between both child and parents taking of both ends of the aging spectrum.
-You often forsake your own needs for the sake of these individuals.
+The member of this elite group called the" Sandwich " generation the individual who makes up a group of people who take care of both the needs of their adult children and provide elder care for aging parents.
+Are you one of the lucky members?
+If you are, you know the toll it takes on your life.
+You are constantly under pressure and sandwiched between child and parents taking off both ends of the aging spectrum.
+As a result, you often forsake your own needs for the sake of these individuals.
 You're not alone!

 Many aging adults have outlived the retirement funds by as much as 10 to 15 years.
-They find themselves left with little to subsist and need the financial assistant of their adult children.
+They find themselves left with little to exist and need the financial assistance of their adult children.
 Many find themselves moving in with their children making them feel as though they have little to look forward to in their "golden" years.
-At the same time their adult children are busy caring for their children.
-These children can range in ages and further complex the situation.
-If you are a "sandwich" generation adult you know what I am taking about here.
+At the same time, their adult children are busy caring for their children.
+These children can range in age and further complex the situation.
+If you are a "sandwich" generation adult, you know what I am talking about here.

-The real problem lies not with the care taking but the lack of time available to care for oneself.
-These individual have little to no time to care for their own needs and find that they suffer mentally, physically, and socially in their own lives.
-Having been a "sandwiched" adult I have a few tips that I would like to share with you.
+The real problem lies not with the caretaking but the lack of time available to care for oneself.
+These individuals have little to no time to care for their own needs and find that they suffer mentally, physically, and socially in their own lives.
+Having been a "sandwiched" adult, I have a few tips that I would like to share with you.

-Photo: You never think that one day "YOU" will be the one that needs to be care taken.
+Photo: You never think that one day "YOU" will be the one that needs to be taken care of.